Essential Oil Perfume Recipes + How to Make Natural Fragrances

 Now melt the beeswax in a double boiler over medium heat.
 Once the beeswax is completely melted, immediately stir in the combined essential oil blend and carrier oil mixture.
 Continue stirring until the beeswax remelts, then pour right away into small glass cosmetic jars.

-Let your solid essential oil perfume sit until fully hardened, then screw on the lids.
+Allow the solid essential oil perfume sit until fully hardened, then screw on the lids.

-Essential Oil Perfume Recipes for Natural Fragrances
+Essential Oil Perfume Recipes

 - Essential Oil Roll On Perfume Recipes